 The cost of laser recontouring will vary from patient to patient.
 This is due to how much work the dentist will need to perform.
-For some people, they only require a very minimal amount of gum work to be performed – others will require much more work.
+Some people require only a minimal amount of gum work to be performed; others will require much more work.

 The only way to get an accurate cost is to schedule an appointment with one of our highly trained dentists.
 They will listen to your concerns and then evaluate your smile and give you their recommendation along with a treatment plan.

-If the work being done is for medical purposes, then your dental insurance may cover the cost.
+If the work being done is for medical purposes, then your dental insurance might cover the cost.
 If the procedure is strictly for aesthetic reasons, then your insurance may not cover anything.

-The only way you can know for sure is to make an appointment, have the dentist give you a treatment plan, then call your insurance company with the medical codes to see if they will cover it.
+The only way you can know for sure is to make an appointment, have our office give you a treatment plan, then call your insurance company with the medical codes to see if they will cover it.

 What is the Recovery Like?

-Recovery from laser gum recontouring is usually very quick due to the gum tissues healing quickly as well as the minimally-invasive nature of dental lasers.
-There is usually very little pain (if any at all) after the procedure.
-If a patient does experience pain, it can usually be mitigated by over-the-counter pain medications.
+Recovery from laser gum recontouring is usually very quick, due to the fast healing of gum tissue as well as the minimally invasive nature of dental lasers.
+There is usually very little pain (if any) after the procedure.
+If a patient does experience pain, it can usually be handled by over-the-counter pain medications.

-There is absolutely no downtime after the procedure and the patient can return back to their normal lifestyle after leaving the dental office.
-If you experience any lingering pain after the local anesthesia has worn of, call our offices right away.
+There is absolutely no downtime after the procedure, and the patient can return back to his or her normal lifestyle after leaving the dental office.
+If you experience any lingering pain after the local anesthetic has worn off, call our office right away.